San Giovanni a Carbonara

 San Giovanni a Carbonara is a Gothic church in Naples, Southern Italy.
 It is located at the northern end of via Carbonara, just outside what used to be the eastern wall of the old city.
 The name carbonara (meaning 'coal-carrier') was given to this site allocated for the collection and burning of refuse outside the city walls in the Middle Ages.

 History

 The monastery/church complex of San Giovanni was founded by the Augustinians in 1343.
-The church was begun in Gotico Angioiano style, but completed in the early 15th century under King Ladislaus of Durazzo, who turned the church into a Pantheon-like tribute to the last of the Angevin rulers of Naples.
+The church was begun in Gotico Angioino style, but completed in the early 15th century under King Ladislaus of Durazzo, who turned the church into a Pantheon-like tribute to the last of the Angevin rulers of Naples.

 To the left of the entrance, almost at Via Carbonara is the church of the Pietatella.

 Architecture and decoration

 The current façade, with its scenographic stairwell entrance was constructed in 1707 or 1708 by Ferdinando Sanfelice.
 It maintains the Gothic portal with a lunette frescoed by the Lombard Leonardo da Besozzo.

 The interior is on the Latin Cross plan, with a rectangular nave.
 The main altar decorated with polychrome marble dates from 1746.
 The apse contains Ladislaus' tomb, commissioned by his sister Queen Joanna II from the sculptor Andrea Ciccione.
 The sepulchre of Sergianni Caracciolo was also completed by Ciccione.